EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 EDHOC is a 3 message key exchange protocol.
 Section 7.1 of {{I-D.ietf-lake-edhoc}} specifes how to transport EDHOC over CoAP: the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
 More specifically, the Initiator, acting as CoAP Client, sends a POST request to a reserved resource at the Responder, acting as CoAP Server.
-This triggers the EDHOC exchange on the CoAP Server, which replies with 2.04 (Changed) Response containing EDHOC message 2.
+This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing EDHOC message 2.
 The EDHOC message 3 is also sent by the CoAP Client in a CoAP POST request to the same resource used for EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".